top of page

 Mostly it was verbal taunting and teasing, but there was also some physical abuse.

-After a couple of years, the bullying stopped but it left a long lasting mental scar.
-It sent a message that it wasn’t safe for me to stand out in a crowd.
+After a couple of years, the bullying stopped but it left a message in my body that it wasn’t safe for me to stand out in a crowd.
 Instead, it was better to blend in and stay out of the spotlight.

 When I got to University I started playing in pop bands as a keyboard player.
 I loved being on stage but when it came to sharing my ideas and thoughts or being the front man, I was still incredibly shy and closed off.
 This continued into my early career and it held me back from selling myself and putting myself forward.